erwinpasia/Generalist-Data-Science-Professional/README.md

 Specializations, professional certificates, and courses often include real-world labs where you can practice what you have learned.
 This is a great way to solidify your understanding of the material and to get hands-on experience with the skills you are learning.

 ## 3. Expert instruction:
-Specializations, professional certificates, and courses are typically "taught by experts in the field".
-This means that you will be learning from people who have real-world experience and who can help you to understand the material in a way that is relevant to your career goals.
+Specializations, professional certificates, and courses are typically "taught by experts in the field and PhDs".
+This means that you will be learning from people who have real-world professional experiences and who can help you to understand the material in a way that is relevant to your career goals.

 ## 4. Community support:
 Specializations, professional certificates, and courses often have online communities where you can connect with other learners and ask questions.
 This can be a great way to get help and support as you are learning.